Navigating a Complex Product Transition

 Research Goals

-• Understand how users interpret and adapt to the modernized interface experience
+Understand how users adapt to the modern interface

 My Role